trevonbadloeKUS/metai/index.md

 <!-- Add data to the page for JavaScript to use -->
 <script id="data" type="application/json">
   {{ site.data.citations | jsonify }}
-  {%
-  include button.html
-  link="publications"
-  text="See all publications"
-  %}
 </script>